istvan-ujjmeszaros/bootstrap-duallistbox/README.md

 - `setInfoTextEmpty(value, refresh)` to change the `infoTextEmpty` parameter.
 - `setFilterOnValues(value, refresh)` to change the `filterOnValues` parameter.
 - `setCallbackMove(function)` to execute a function when moving options as selected.
-- `setCallbackReove(function)` to execute a function when removing options as non-selected.
+- `setCallbackRemove(function)` to execute a function when removing options as non-selected.
 - `setReversedBoxes(true/false)` to swap the position of the boxes (selected to Left).
+- `setDisabledMove(null/true/false)` use true to disable the checkbox or false to enable.
+This also add the attribute "disabled" on the native select element.
+- `setDisabledRemove(null/true/false)` use true to disable removing the options or false to enable.
+- `setDisabled(null/true/false)` use true to disable the checkbox or false to enable.
 Furthermore, you can call:

 - `refresh()` or `trigger` the `bootstrapDualListbox.refresh` event to update the plugin element UI.